liborty/rstats/README.md

 Most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
 Quasi medians are a poor start to stable characterisation of multidimensional data.
 In a highly dimensional space, they are not even any easier to compute.

-*Specifically, all such 1-d measures are sensitive to the choice of axis.*
+*Specifically, all such 1-d measures are sensitive to the choice of axis (are affected by rotation).*

-Our methods based on the True Geometric Median (gm), computed here by `gmedian`, are axis (rotation) independent from the beginning.
+In contrast, our methods, based on the true geometric median (gm), computed here by novel `gmedian` and `wgmedian`, are axis (rotation) independent.

 ### Implementation

-The main constituent parts of Rstats are Rust traits grouping together methods applicable to a single vector (`Stats`), two vectors (`Vecg`), or n vectors of data (`VecVec` and `VecVecg`).
-End type f64 is most commonly used for the results.
+The main constituent parts of Rstats are Rust traits grouping together methods applicable to a single vector of numbers (`Stats`), two vectors (`Vecg`), or n vectors (`VecVec` and `VecVecg`).
+End type f64 is most commonly used for the results, whereas the inputs to the generic methods can be vectors (or slices) of any numeric end types.

 ### Documentation

-Select a trait of interest to see the skeletal comments on the prototype function declarations in lib.rs.
-To see more detailed comments, plus some examples from the implementation files, scroll to the bottom of the trait and unclick [+] to the left of the `implementations` of the trait.
+To see more detailed comments, plus some examples in the implementation files, scroll to the bottom of the trait and unclick [+] to the left of the `implementations` of the trait.
 To see the tests, consult `tests/tests.rs`.
+The tests also serve as simple usage examples.

-To run the tests, use single thread.
-It will be slower but will produce the results in the right order:
+To run all the tests, use single thread in order to produce the results in the right order:
 `cargo test --release -- --test-threads=1 --nocapture --color always`

-## Structs and functions
+## Structs and auxiliary functions

 * `pub struct Med` to hold median and quartiles

-* `pub struct MStats` to hold a mean and standard deviation
+* `pub struct MStats` to hold mean and standard deviation

-* `struct MinMax` imported from crate `indxvec` for min and max values and their indices.
+* `struct MinMax` imported from crate `indxvec` for min and max values of a vector and their indices.
+It is returned by function `minmax`, also from `indxvec`.

 * functions: `tof64, i64tof64, wsum, genvec, genvecu8` (see documentation for the module `functions.rs`).